rojaxthegreat/hubitat-simple-mqtt/README.md

    hub, no matter how many topics you want to publish or subscribe to.
 3. In the device preferences, set your broker IP/hostname and port.
 Username and password are optional if your broker does not require authentication.
-4. Optionally set a topic prefix that all of your topics will use as a namespace.
+4. (Optional) set a topic prefix that all of your topics will use as a namespace.
+For example, setting the prefix to `hubitat` means that all your topics will look like `hubitat/topicOne`.
+Leave blank to manage the namespaces on a per-topic basis.
 5. Create a new topic using the driver's Add Topic command.
 The label will show up in Rule Machine.
    (If no label is provided, the topic name is used instead)